MOODY MONDAYS WITH CHERIE

 Reserved for Private Event - Kylee Moats - 1pm-9pm

-Chair yoga is a gentle postural yoga practice that uses the support of a chair.
+Seated yoga is a gentle postural yoga practice comprised of a sequences of seated yoga postures.
 The practice typically begins with gentle movements of the head, neck, and shoulders with emphasis on linking the breath with the movements.
 Sun salutations and warrior sequences follow, all while seated.
-After a series of hip openers, forward folds, and inversions in the chair, the practice usually ends with mindfulness meditation and offerings of gratitude and thanksgiving.
+After a series of hip openers, forward folds, and seated inversions, the practice usually ends with mindfulness meditation and offerings of gratitude and thanksgiving.

 Yin yoga is a gentle, slow-paced postural yoga practice where poses are held for extended periods of time.
 Three-minute holds are not uncommon.
 Most yin yoga poses are seated or supine.
 The sustained traction of yin yoga reaches deep connective tissue, stretching and stimulating fascia, tendons, and ligaments – especially when muscles are not engaged.
 With muscles relaxed, the connective tissues around joints can be accessed without interference at a deeper level, allowing them to be remodeled and revitalized.